 From here it is like taking a tour through a geological battefield - huge rock walls rear up from the valley floor, terrifying rockfalls hundreds of metres wide are scraped back from the road edge and rivers roar through the valley floors.

 Just as it seems it cannot get better the road jacks up to the Homer Tunnel - here a vast wall of rock 512 metres (1,679ft) high blocks forward progress.
-Pass through this wet, dripping dimly lit unlined cave carved through blasted rock and you emerge on what seems a precipice with a vertiginous descent down the cwm wall to the valley floor.
+Pass through this wet, dripping dimly lit unlined cave through blasted rock and you emerge on what seems a precipice with a vertiginous descent down the cwm wall to the valley floor.
 Everywhere there is water running, oozing, seeping and falling helpless into space.

 And then through narrow defiles and more blood-curdling valleys you arrive at Milford Sound.

 The road is indeed 'a unique journey into the heart of Fiordland National Park' (FNPMP: 2007).
-In fact, it is the only road into the heart of the inaccessible park.
+In fact, it is the only road into the heart of the otherwise inaccessible park.
 And having been mesmerised by the grandeur and tumbling verticality of it all you have to turn around and do it all again in reverse order, all the way to Te Anau.

 After Cascade Creek the road runs through red beech forest on the shore of Lake Gunn and Lake Fergus.
 The road climbs to a dramatic saddle at the headwater of the Eglinton River and pitches down into much deeper and heavily glaciated Hollyford Valley.